The Small Business Jobs Act of 2010, and its extensions, offers additional tax breaks for both business owners and individual taxpayers.

 Section 179 allows you to deduct the cost of qualified business equipment in the year you place it into service, instead of depreciating it over several years.
-For both 2010 and 2011, the Act increases the amount you can claim as a Section 179 deduction to $500,000, (from $250,000) with a phaseout that starts if your purchases for the year are more than $2 million.
+For both 2010 and 2011, and later made permanent, the Act increases the amount you can claim as a Section 179 deduction to $500,000, (from $250,000) with a phaseout that starts if your purchases for the year are more than $2 million.

 First-year Bonus Depreciation Extended

 Bonus depreciation allows you to take an additional first-year allowance of 50% of the eligible property’s cost.
 That provision, which previously covered equipment placed in service during 2009, has been extended for property acquired and put into use during 2019.
 The bonus depreciation percentage is 50 percent for property placed in service during 2015, 2016 and 2017 and phases down, with 40 percent in 2018, and 30 percent in 2019.
 Bonus depreciation allows you to recover costs more quickly; it is not subject to purchase limits.

 This credit includes numerous separate business-related tax credits that are combined to calculate an overall limit based on your tax liability.
 Previously, if the credit you were eligible for exceeded the limit, you could carry the excess back for one year.
 If you still had a credit remaining, you could carry it forward 20 years.
 For 2010 only, the Act now allows eligible small businesses to carry back excess general business credits for up to five years, providing an immediate tax benefit.

 Beginning in 2010, employer-provided cell phones are no longer considered to be “listed” property.
 That means small businesses can deduct cell phone use without the burdensome extra documentation requirements that applied in previous years.